dsomleff/react-camp/react-notes/README.md

 - Redux workflow contains `actions`, `reducers`, `store`, `dispatcher`.
 - Redux use flux pattern: action -> dispatcher -> store -> view.
 One way flow.
 Check the Flux Pattern.
 - Component dispatch `actions` -> actions type forwarded to `Reducer` -> `Reducer` function that mutates (change) Store Data in Global Data (State) Store -> Global Store sent new data to Component by subscription.
 - `Reducers` are manipulate state.
-We able to create as many reducers as we need, each of them will contain specific piece of state, that need specific Component.
+We're able to create as many reducers as we need, each of them will contain specific piece of state, that need specific Component.
 When Redux contained code will be run for a 1st time - default value (state) from Reducer will be return.
-No side effects inside `Reducers`, it's a "pure" function.
+No side effects inside `Reducers`, it's a "pure", synchronous function.
 - Every Reducer it's a function, returns new object with a new state and accept 2 arguments: `state` and `action`. `state` it's a previous (current) state, before action is going to update it.
 Reducer contains switch statement, that reacts on `action` type.
 Depends on the type of action, it returns appropriate state to Component.
 - `Provider` is Component from 'react-redux' library.
 It's a main parent of all Components that need Store Data.
 That's how all `Provider` children get access to Redux Store.
 - `combineReducers` is a redux function, that we use to store all our reducers and one place.
 Only one reducer can be passed to `createStore`, so if we got several reducers, `combineReducers` help us to solve this problem.